On logarithmic extensions of local scale-invariance: Introduction

+Clearly, a prediction such as (\ref{R}) can merely provide a first step towards a construction of a fully local form of dynamical scaling.
+Although eq.~(\ref{R}) is indeed very well reproduced in several exactly solved models, as well as in many simulational studies, we shall describe in section~4 that in certain models of non-equilibrium ageing, the scaling function given in (\ref{R}) only captures partially the model data.
+In this work, we describe a possible extension of {\sc lsi}, which draws on one side on specific features of the representation theory of the ageing algebra $\mathfrak{age}(d)$, coming from the absence of time-translation-invariance, and on the other hand is inspired by the well-known logarithmic extensions of conformal invariance.
+In the remainder of this introduction, we shall recall this latter aspect, before we construct logarithmic extensions of $\mathfrak{age}(d)$ and discuss some applications in the later sections.

-In the case of a degenerate vacuum state, conformal invariance (of equilibrium phase transitions) can be generalised to {\em logarithmic conformal invariance} \cite{Gurarie93,Gaberdiel96,Rahimi97}, with interesting applications to disordered systems \cite{Caux96}, percolation \cite{Flohr05,Mathieu07} or sand-pile models \cite{Poghosyan07}.
+In the case of a degenerate vacuum state, conformal invariance (of equilibrium phase transitions) can be generalised to {\em logarithmic conformal invariance} \cite{Gurarie93,Gaberdiel96,Rahimi97,Gurarie99,Gurarie04}, with interesting applications to disordered systems \cite{Caux96,Maassarani97}, percolation \cite{Flohr05,Mathieu07,Vasseur12b} sand-pile models \cite{Poghosyan07}, or critical spin systems \cite{Vasseur12a}.
 For reviews, see \cite{Flohr03,Gaberdiel03}.
 Here, we shall be interested in possible logarithmic extensions of local scale-invariance and in the corresponding generalisations of (\ref{R}).